-The study area (Figure 1) is supposed to have most prospectus potential in Vietnam basing on the geological structure of the area.
-There are 119 geothermal sources that the manifestation are hot springs and in shallow bore holes.
-These geothermal sources have been discovered long time ago by the inhabitant and geologists.
-With the aim to study make clear the geothermal potential in north-west of north plain of Vietnam, we have applied some of the geothermal methods of study such as geothermometers, triangular diagram, stable isotopes.
+The study area (Figure 1) is supposed to have the most potential in Vietnam basing on the geological structure of the area.
+There are 119 geothermal sources identified by surface hot springs and shallow bore holes.
+These geothermal sources have been discovered long time ago by the inhabitants and geologists.
+Our aim is to make clear the geothermal potential in north-west Vietnam.
+We have applied some of the geothermal methods of study such as geothermometers, triangular diagram, and stable isotopes.

-Figure 1: Map of the study area
+Figure 1: Map of the study area.